jihunhwang/jihunhwang.github.io/_pages/timeline.md

 <li>
 	<div><b>July 2023</b></div>
-	<div>The BPv7 paper I wrote with my CS 536 classmates has been accepted for presentation at <a href="https://2023.ieee-wisee.org/">WiSEE 2023</a>.
-Thank you, everyone!</div>
+	<div>The BPv7 paper I wrote with my CS 536 classmates based on our course project has been accepted to <a href="https://2023.ieee-wisee.org/">WiSEE 2023</a> conference!</div>
 </li>

 <li>